NWKDenmark/sentry-auth-crowd/README.rst

     $ pip install sentry-auth-crowd-NWK

-If you are using `getsentry/onpremise`_ to install sentry, just add `sentry-auth-crowd` in getsentry/onpremise/requirements.txt .
+If you are using `getsentry/onpremise`_ to install sentry, just add `sentry-auth-crowd-NWK` in getsentry/onpremise/requirements.txt .

 Setup
 -----